dillonkearns/gitbook-elm-graphql/chapter1.md

 The `Debug.crash` is handy here because Elm treats its type in a special way.
 It's like a wild card, it has whatever type it needs to.
 For example, if we wrote `1 + viewerSelection`, it would compile, and the compiler would suggest that we annotate `viewerSelection` as a number.

-Our goal is to have the steps where our code doesn't compile be as small as possible.
-That way we get better and more frequent feedback from the compiler so we don't have to dig deep to find and fix our mistakes.

 The definition of the `Github.Query.viewer` function tells us that we need a `SelectionSet decodesTo Github.Object.User` .
 This makes sense, just as in our plain GraphQL syntax above, we need a **selection set** that tells our server which fields we want to get back from the User `viewer`.
 We really just want to give it a **selection set** that looks like `{ name }` .
 But `elm-graphql` can't just let you pass any field anywhere, it makes sure your query is valid by ensuring that your **selection set** has **fields** from the correct **object**.
 That's what `SelectionSet decodesTo Github.Object.User` means.
 We can use our editor's auto-complete functionality, or just manually inspect the code in the module `Github.Object.User` to see which **fields** are available.